Oxoscript turns into NanoPy - more infos

 Returns a number depending on the strength of the infrared radiation (value range 0 to 2^18).

-Since most remote controls of TV’s communicate with infrared, these signals can be made visible with a simple program:
+As most TV remote controls communicate with infrared, these signals can be made visible with a simple program:

 def onDraw():